nodejs/node-addon-api/doc/escapable_handle_scope.md

 Deletes the `Napi::EscapableHandleScope` instance and allows any objects/handles created in the scope to be collected by the garbage collector.
-There is no guarantee as to when the gargbage collector will do this.
+There is no guarantee as to when the garbage collector will do this.

 ### Escape